monacoremo/postgrest-sessions-example/app.sql.md

 ```

-We could also grant those permissions in a separate section in order
+> We could also grant those permissions in a separate section in order
-to ceompletely decouple the API from this schema,
+> to completely decouple the API from this schema,
-but it seems more practicable to keep the permission grants
+> but it seems more practicable to keep the permission grants
-close to the definition of each object.
+> close to the definition of each object.

 ### Todos